 In the constantly changing landscape of database design, a persistent argument continues: where should the business logic be placed?
-For decades, DBA experts advised to preserve the logic in a database.
-However, the opposite idea has emerged and gained popularity very fast.
+For decades, DBA experts advised to preserve the business rules in a database.
+However, the opposite meaning has emerged and gained popularity very fast.

 Like many other things in the software engineering domain, things are seldom black or white, and conventional wisdom doesn’t hold universally.
-In this article we are going to answer the question why migrating logic to the application layer is a great idea and how to do that.
+This article will help you understand why migrating logic to the application layer is a great idea and how to do that.

 What is Business Logic?